modamin/modamin.github.io/about.md

 permalink: /about/
 ---

 I am a Data Engineer and Architect focused on building effective cloud data platforms.
-I specialize in the Microsoft Data ecosystem including: SQL Server, Microsoft Fabric, Power BI, Azure Databricks, Azure Data Factory, and Microsoft Purview.
-I write Python and SQL.
-You can find me on [Github](https://github.com/modamin) and [Linkedin](https://www.linkedin.com/in/modamin)